 Lincoln Tunnel opened in 1937.
 It connects New Jersey with Manhattan and goes under the Hudson River.
 The tunnel is 1.5 miles long, and over 100,000 cars use it every day.
 Its original name was the Midtown Vehicular Tunnel, but officials named it after Abraham Lincoln.

 Emancipation Proclamation was declared by Abraham Lincoln in 1863, ending slavery.
 Children could read Dennis Brindell Fradin’s book, Emancipation Proclamation.
 Children could also read a transcript of the original document at: Emancipation Proclamation.

-Louisa Catherine Johnson Adams (born London, England, 1775; died Washington, DC, May 14, 1852) was the wife of John Quincy Adams, sixth president of the United States.
-She was the only First Lady not born in the United States.
+Louisa Catherine Johnson Adams (born London, England, 1775; died Washington, DC, May 14, 1852) was America’s First Lady from March 4, 1825 to March 4, 1829.
+She was the wife of John Quincy Adams, sixth president of the United States.
+She was the first First Lady not born in the United States.
 A few years after Adams’s presidency, he was elected to the House of Representatives.
 They lived in Washington, DC for another seventeen years.
 Older children could visit a website at: Louisa Adams.

 Charles Darwin (born Shrewsberry, England, 1809; died Down, Kent, England, April 19, 1882) was a writer and a naturalist.
 He proposed the theory of natural selection after visiting the Galapagos Islands.
 One of his most famous works is The Origin of Species by Means of Natural Selection.
 Young adults could read his works at: Project Gutenberg.

 Christian McKay Heidicker (born 1982) writes books for middle schoolers and young adults.
 His book Scary Stories for Young Foxes received a 2020 Newbery Honor Award.
 His other works include Cure for the Common Universe.
 Middle schoolers and young adults can learn more at: Christian McKay Heidicker.